Pichavaram – Unique Mangrove ecosystem

 As we went deeper and deeper into the waters, we could see clearly the mangroves.
 On enquiring its name, Ezhumalai rattled off the words “Rhizophora apiculata, Rhizophora muconata and avicennia” – the scientific name of these trees and proceeded to inform us that this type of vegetation could be found in only two places in India – the Sunderbans and in Pichavaram.
 And finally we were able to get a good look at the mangroves.
 Half submerged in water, it seemed to rest as if on its branches while the leaves looked green, shiny and rather appealing.
 On closer inspection we noticed that the tree sprouts a stem which grows and embeds itself into the ground or should we say the waters.

 Ezhumalai told us that he would take us through thick mangrove forests for which we would have to cough up another Rs.
 150. The Pichavaram backwaters is spread across an area of 20,000 acres crisscrossed with more than 5000 waterways, both natural and man made.
 True to his word, Ezhumalai took us through a narrow dense waterway with mangroves on either side where even the sunlight could not penetrate.
-In fact, we had to be careful of the overhanging branches.
-It was rather silent here which was broken by the cooing of a dove which remained hidden but for its incessant calls.

 The ecosystem here sustains not only flora but also avians.
 We saw a Brahminy kite as well as a large egret perched on the branches waiting to get at the fish that are to be found in large numbers in the backwaters.